 - Gradually add half and half whisking constantly and continue cooking and whisking until thickened.

-- Remove from heat and shir in cheese, salt, pepper and rosemary.
+- Remove from heat and stir in cheese, salt, pepper and rosemary.

 - Cover and bake at 400 degrees for 50-60 minutes, or until potatoes are tender, uncovering during last 15 minutes.